mca91/ITEWR_DC_Course/chapter3.md

 *** =hint

-Think about the relations of house value and used regressors.
-Use `?Boston` to check what variables measure exactly.
+Think about the relations of housing values and used regressors.
+Use `?Boston` to check what exactly the variables measure.

 *** =pre_exercise_code
 ```{r}